equivalent/equivalent.github.io/_posts/article/2017-02-27-rails-association-relation-arel-magic.markdown

 ...basically just more complex SQL query with OR statement where brackets will separate the desired domain context:

+> note this applies for older Rails.
+Rails now have `or` [source](https://bigbinary.com/blog/rails-5-adds-or-support-in-active-record)

 ```ruby
 # app/model/candy.rb